Ramsey properties and extending partial automorphisms for classes of finite structures: Introduction

 To generalise naturally the known results about relational structures, we need to define carefully what we mean by a structure and substructure, because none of these results holds in the context of free amalgamation classes with strong embeddings (as discussed in~\cite{Evans2}, see also the remarks preceding Theorem~\ref{thm:main}).
 In the Ramsey theory setting it is common to work with `incomplete' structures.
 Thus we have to modify the standard model-theoretic notion of structures (see e.g.~\cite{Hodges1993}), where functions are required to be total and thus complete in some sense.
 Before stating the main results, we give the basic (model-theoretic) setting of this paper.
-We introduce a variant of the usual model-theoretic structures which allows partial functions and which is well tailored to the Ramsey setting.
+We find it useful to introduce a variant of the usual model-theoretic structures, allowing set-valued functions, which is well tailored both to the Ramsey and EPPA setting.